ag739/Sudoku-Generator-Solver/README.md

 # Sudoku Puzzle Generator and Solver
 _For CS 4701 - Practicum in Artificial Intelligence_

-Project looking at algorithms to generate full Sudoku boards and a Sudoku puzzle solver.
-The full Sudoku board generation must first generate a full, complete board, and then must determine which boxes to remove while still maintaining a unique puzzle.

 ## About the Project
-This project's aim is to show how certain concepts in AI help create perfect Sudoku boards.
+This project's aim is to show how certain concepts in AI help create Sudoku puzzles.
 There are three parts to this project:

 1. Generate a full, complete board
 2. Remove clues until a certain threshold is reached while maintaining a unique puzzle
 3. Play!
 Solve the puzzle on your own using the GUI